 Food Security: Food security, like energy security, means that at least some portion of production must be decentralized, and where seafood is concerned, affirms and protects the rights to and supply of seafood for those who depend most on the sea for protein.
 Investing in small scale fisheries’ capacity to store seafood safely can improve efficiency by reducing waste—from the net to the plate.
 Investing in restoring and protecting seagrass meadows, mangroves, and coastal marshes can improve fishery reproduction and recovery.
 Restoration of these marine habitats has the added benefit of increasing carbon uptake and offering storm surge mitigation benefits, while offering employment opportunities in coastal communities.
 A “true blue” fishery management scheme accepts that catch and export of high value species must not occur at the expense of domestic need or economic activity, emphasizes monitoring and enforcement, and promotes greater domestic processing to improve per ton value of the product to the origin nation.
 True blue food security would also promote storm-safe, well-monitored onshore seafood production facilities to stabilize supply for processors and consumers alike, and one not so narrowly focused on the luxury market.

 Dozens, if not hundreds, more activities could represent the blue economy and blue finance elements of a green new deal.
-If we look at the green new deal as an opportunity to have a conversation about revitalizing and invigorating new areas of economic activity, and designing the framework of finance, policy, and enforcement to support such investment and growth, such a conversation must include the blue opportunities in the 71% of the ocean that is our planet and the 100% of us who depend on her health for our well-being.
+If we look at the green new deal as an opportunity to have a conversation about revitalizing and invigorating new areas of economic activity, and designing the framework of finance, policy, and enforcement to support such investment and growth, such a conversation must include the blue opportunities in the ocean that is 71% of our planet, as well as the 100% of us who depend on ocean health for our well-being.
 Our collective goal must be to ensure that those who are most vulnerable have the opportunity to gain the most from our investment, both in the sea and on the land.
 Better design, better frameworks, and better enforcement underpin true future sustainability.
 It is too easy to sit on a mountaintop and pontificate about what should be—the vision behind the “Green New Deal” is to roll up our sleeves, put our oars in the water, and pull forward.

 Mark Spalding is President of The Ocean Foundation.
 Angel Braestrup is a member of The Ocean Foundation’s Board of Directors.